Make Your Own Corn Husk Doll

 Pioneers and Native Americans made corn husk dolls many many years ago.
 Can you imagine living the simplest of lives of the frontier?
-My participation in a little known musical, Quilters, about the lives of several pioneer sisters inspired my desire to make one of these sweet corn husk dolls.
+My participation in a little known musical, Quilters, about the lives of several pioneer sisters inspired my desire to make a corn husk doll with my daughter.
 I can just picture pioneer girls playing with these dolls, can’t you?
 And in these tough economic times, making a corn husk doll is a simple and inexpensive way to have fun with both the process and the product!
-They are simple to make and you only need a few items to make one!
+They are simple to make and you only need a few items to make your corn husk doll.
 This is a fantastic activity for children and a perfect way to usher in the fall season!

 Here’s what you’ll need: